nagaswathi-a/DB1-Ninapro-sEMG-Classification-/README.md

 end
 stoptime = toc;

 After running the above mcode in matlab, validation accuracy can be observed for given classifier(such as Support Vector Machine SVM, Random Forest RF, KNN ) with a Feature vector Table of any exercise (E1:- 12 Class, E2:- 17Class, E3:- 23 Class or DB:- all 52 Classes).
-In the same master branch, also have provided the outputs of 'confusion matrices'(different image files and mat files) created under various classifiers functions.
 Thanks for reading :)